traversaal-ai/home-depot-traversaal-workshop/Case One: Connecting ADK to GCP/README.md

 ```python
 python test_client.py
 ```
-You will be prompted to enter a natural language query (Try, "What is the average weekly sales for Dept 1 in Store 1?").
+You will be prompted to enter a natural language query (Try, "What is the total sales for Dept 1 in Store 1?").

 ## Core Components
 Security Evaluation: